zspitz/ANTLR4ParseTreeVisualizer/README.md

 ## Usage

 1. Begin a debugging session, and break at some point.
 2. Navigate to an instance of one of the visualizer target types (ATM only `RulerContext`, but can also be a subtype), in the code editor, or the Watch or Locals window.
-This instance can be exposd by any variable, or any expression; the type of the expression doesn't matter.
+This instance can be exposed by any variable, or any expression; the type of the expression doesn't matter.
 3. Click on the magnifying glass to the right of the expression.

 ## Contributing